-Ec3 Best Value - the Council will work to minimise Council costs and provide value for money services which are relevant, efficient economic and effective.
+Ec3 Best Value - the Council will work to minimise Council costs and provide value for money services which are relevant, efficient, economic and effective.
 In doing so it will reflect good employment and business practices

-Okehampton Town Council will create an internal Task and Finish Group whose remit will be to undertake a detailed review of each of its budget headings in order to identify areas in which cost savings could be made in relation to its expenditure.
-The reviews will initially incorporate the consideration of best value taking into account the impact of any proposals on the Council's carbon footprint.
+Okehampton Town Council holds annual budget workshops when detailed reviews of each of its budget headings are undertaken to identify areas in which cost savings could be made in relation to its expenditure.